sgmurphy/wordpress-plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 4. You can access your settings by clicking on “Settings” at the top right of the screen.

 == Changelog ==
+= 4.0.27 =
+* Fixed bug related to total count of orders, products and categories

 = 4.0.26 =
 * Fixed bug related to product viewed events